MaximeLas/publico-backend/README.md

 🚀 Check out the live demo at [Hugging Face Spaces](https://huggingface.co/spaces/PublicoDemo/Demo)

-This project implements an interactive conversational chatbot to guide users through answering grant application questions.

 ## Description

-The chatbot leads users through key stages like:

-- Uploading documents
-- Entering questions
-- Checking comprehensiveness
-- Generating final answers

-It utilizes a `WorkflowManager` to handle state and progression between steps.

-Responses are generated using LLMs like GPT-3.5-Turbo and GPT-4 via LangChain.
-Answers are constructed by ingesting and searching through the user's uploaded documents.
+Publico.ai is an interactive conversational chatbot designed to assist users in crafting comprehensive and compelling grant application answers.

+The chatbot employs a `WorkflowManager` to handle state transitions and orchestrate the user journey through key stages, such as document uploading, question input, comprehensiveness evaluation, implicit question handling, user guidance, and final answer generation.

-The system aims to create high quality grant application answers that cover all required aspects.
+The system utilizes advanced Language Models via LangChain to generate responses.
+By ingesting and searching through the user's uploaded documents, it constructs high-quality grant application answers that cover all required aspects, ultimately helping users create compelling grant applications.

-## Architecture

-The app is structured into several key architectural groups:
+## Key Components and Files

-### Workflow Management
+### Workflow and Context Management (workflow)

-- `chatbot_step.py`
-- `chatbot_workflow.py`
-- `step_decider.py`

-These modules handle the definition of workflow steps, managing state and transitions between steps, and deciding the next step.
+Handles the definition of workflow steps, manages state and transitions between steps, decides the next step in the workflow, and tracks workflow state like user documents, questions, and answers.

-### Chatbot UI

-- `app.py`
-- `component_logic.py`
-- `component_wrapper.py`

-Launch the Gradio UI, handle component events and logic, and wrap components for extensibility.

-### Context Tracking

-- `context.py`
+- `chatbot_step.py`: Handles the definition of workflow steps.
+- `chatbot_workflow.py`: Manages state and transitions between steps.
+- `step_decider.py`: Decides the next step in the workflow.

-Tracks workflow state like user documents, questions, and answers.
+- `app_context.py`: Tracks workflow state like user documents, questions, and answers.

+### Chatbot UI (app.py, components)

+Responsible for launching the Gradio UI and managing component events and logic.

+- `app.py`: Main application file that launches the Gradio UI.
+- `component_logic.py`: Handles component events and logic.
+- `component_wrapper.py`: Wraps components for extensibility.

-### Response Generation
+### Response Generation (message_generation, configurations)

-- `message_generator_*.py`
-- `prompts.py`

-Functions that generate chatbot responses via different approaches like LLMs.
-Also contains prompt engineering.
+Generates chatbot responses using different approaches like LLMs and contains prompt engineering.

+- `msg_gen_publico.py`: Functions that generate chatbot responses using the Publico approach.
+- `msg_gen_llm.py`: Functions that generate chatbot responses using LLMs (Language Models) like GPT-3.5-Turbo and GPT-4.
+- `prompts.py`: Contains prompt engineering for LLMs.

-### LLM Integration
+### Text Processing and LLM Integration (utilities)

-- `llm_streaming_utils.py`
-- `openai_functions_utils.py`

-Utilities for streaming text generation from LLMs and using advanced capabilities like OpenAI Functions.
+Provides utilities for streaming text generation from LLMs, using advanced capabilities like OpenAI Functions, and processing user documents to construct answers.

-### Document Processing

-- `helpers.py`
+- `llm_streaming_utils.py`: Utilities for streaming text generation from LLMs.
+- `openai_functions_utils.py`: Utilities for using advanced capabilities like OpenAI Functions.

-Helper methods for ingesting, splitting, embedding, and searching user documents to construct answers.
+- `document_helpers.py`: Helper methods for ingesting, splitting, embedding, and searching user documents to construct answers.

 ## Usage